platformsh/platformsh-docs/docs/src/create-apps/app-reference.md

 | `sizing_hints`              | A [sizing hints definition](#sizing-hints)                 | PHP      | The assumptions for setting the number of workers in your PHP-FPM runtime. |
 | `xdebug`                    | An Xdebug definition                                       | PHP      | The setting to turn on [Xdebug](../languages/php/xdebug.md). |
 | `quicklisp`                 | Distribution definitions                                   | Lisp     | [Distributions for QuickLisp](../languages/lisp.md#quicklisp-options) to use. |

+You can also set your [app's runtime timezone](../create-apps/timezone.md).

 ### Extensions